During the meal, a protester approached mayor and tagged him in the face with a store-bought coconut cream pie.

 After the pie attack, sources say Johnson was given a change of clothes and addressed the audience at a podium, apologizing, and receiving applause.

 Johnson even brought UFC fighter Urijah Faber, who was in attendance, up to the podium and joked about the assault.

-Faber later told a Sacramento TV station that the pie-thrower was "bloodied up
+Faber later told a Sacramento TV station that the pie-thrower was “bloodied up” after the incident.

 Police released a booking photo of Thomps on early Thursday morning.
 The assailant has cuts, bruises and dried blood on his face — and sutures next to his left eye.

 The mayor’s office released a statement on Thursday morning, saying that Johnson “reacted in self-defense like most people do when attacked by an unknown object.”

 Thompson was at one time an activist with the Occupy Sacramento movement.
 He was arrested multiple times in 2011 during the Occupy Sacramento protests at Cesar Chavez Plaza (see photo, right).

 The “pie-thrower” has engaged Johnson in the past during city council meetings.
 In 2011, Thompson spoke at council and turned his back on Johnson.
 Tensions were apparently high at this meeting, and three SPD officers moved toward him — but Johnson waived them off.

 Thompson’s arraignment is scheduled for Friday, September 23, at 1:30 p.m.

 There is precedent for convictions involving attacks on public officials with pie.
 In 1999, three protesters were convicted of battery for hitting then-S.F.
 Mayor Willie Brown with pies.